Death of Starr Faithfull: Suicide and accident investigation

 Stanley continued to insist that his stepdaughter had been murdered, contending that the letters were forgeries.
 He presented his own handwriting expert to testify to the grand jury in an attempt to disprove the Nassau County expert's findings that the letters were genuine.
 Edwards and Littleton also still believed that Faithfull had been murdered, and continued their investigation for several more months.
 Edwards thought that she would not have been capable of suicide while under the influence of so much Veronal.

-Littleton eventually came to believe the suicide theory after interviewing Dr. Roberts in December 1931, near the end of the investigation.
-Based on Roberts' information about spending the evening with Faithfull on Carmania and then putting her into a cab to go to a party on Île de France, Littleton concluded that she probably stowed away on Île de France and then jumped overboard after it sailed.
+Littleton eventually came to believe the suicide theory after interviewing Roberts in December 1931, near the end of the investigation.
+Based on his information about spending the evening with Faithfull on Carmania and then putting her into a taxi to go to a party aboard Île de France, Littleton concluded that she probably stowed away on Île de France and then jumped overboard after it sailed.
 Littleton issued a denial in the Times of an International News Service story claiming that he had located a witness who saw Faithfull jump from a ship.

 Later crime analysts have disputed the suicide conclusion.
-American true crime author Jay Robert Nash said in his book Open Files: A Narrative Encyclopedia of the World's Greatest Unsolved Crimes (1983) that there was no evidence of Faithfull ever having been aboard Île de France, and little evidence that she had committed suicide, compared to more evidence that her death had been homicide.
-Goodman, in his The Passing of Starr Faithfull (1990), stated that she could not have gone aboard Île de France because it sailed at 10 pm while she was still visiting Dr. Roberts.
-Also, it was docked close enough to Carmania that she would not have taken a cab to it.
-Goodman also concluded that she did not go overboard from any of the other ships leaving on June 5 or June 6 because, among other things, she would not have had the time or inclination to consume her last large meal of meat, vegetables, and fruit so soon after eating a light meal of different food with Roberts; her conversation with Roberts indicated that she did not have any barbiturates or any money to obtain them on June 5; and she had been seen intoxicated on both June 4 and June 5, contrary to the autopsy, which found she had consumed no alcohol for 36 hours before death.
+American true crime author Jay Robert Nash wrote in his book Open Files: A Narrative Encyclopedia of the World's Greatest Unsolved Crimes (1983) that there was no evidence of Faithfull ever having been aboard Île de France, and little evidence that she had died by suicide, compared to more evidence that her death had been homicide.
+Goodman, in his The Passing of Starr Faithfull (1990), stated that she could not have gone aboard Île de France because it sailed at 10pm while she was still visiting Roberts.
+Also, it was docked close enough to Carmania that she would not have taken a taxi to it.
+Goodman also concluded that she did not go overboard from any of the other ships leaving on June 5 or June 6 because, among other things, she would not have had the time or inclination to consume her large final meal so soon after eating a light meal of different food with Roberts; her conversation with Roberts indicated that she did not have any barbiturates or any money to obtain them on June 5; and she had been seen intoxicated on both June 4 and June 5, contrary to the autopsy, which found she had consumed no alcohol for 36 hours before death.
 This suggests that she did not die until June 7 or early on June 8.
 Neither her silk dress nor silk stockings showed the damage expected from her having been 48 hours in the water, during a time when a storm was affecting the area.